Jamie Lynn Spears Responds to Sister Britney's Accusations Against Her

 'Emily in Paris' Season 2: Lily Collins & More React to Finale C…

-Jamie Lynn Spears is defending herself after her older sister, Britney Spears, slammed her recent Nightline interview promoting her new memoir, Things I Should Have Said.
+Jamie Lynn Spears is defending herself after her older sister, Britney Spears, slammed her recent Nightline interview where she promoted her upcoming memoir, Things I Should Have Said.

 In a post on Twitter, Britney said that her younger sister was "never around me much 15 years ago," around the time her conservatorship was starting, adding, "So why are they even talking about that unless she wants to sell a book at my expense???
 REALLY???"

-Britney also accused Jamie Lynn living off her success saying, "She never had to work for anything.
+Britney also accused Jamie Lynn of living off her success, adding, "She never had to work for anything.
 Everything was always given to her!!!!"

 Shortly after, Jamie Lynn took to Instagram, posting a statement regarding her sister.